На русском языке

 Notation of particular fields and field functions

-Table 1 shows notation for all the fields, which are the components of the general field.
+Table 1 shows notation for all the fields, which are the components of general field.

 Table 1.
 Notation of field functions